worldamazing/plan/docs/overview.md

 This land, which birthed us all, knows no borders in its care and does not favor one child over another.
 Together, we can craft a world where all individuals can roam every inch of this planet and look up to see not a foreign sky, but a familiar home.

 This plan is more than just a proposal.
 It is a call to embrace our shared humanity, to build bridges across continents and cultures, and to establish a global network of cooperation and understanding.
-The Global Institution framework represents an opportunity for all of humanity to unite in crafting a durable, peaceful world that cherishes every individual equally.
+The **World Amazing** Plan and Global Institution framework represent an opportunity for all of humanity to unite in crafting a durable, peaceful world that cherishes every individual equally.

 Together, we can seize this opportunity to ensure that our collective efforts today lay the foundation for a harmonious humanity, for us and for future generations, forever and beyond.